svdev6/BASIC64-Interpreter/README.md

-This is a BASIC64 interpreter, based on the initial DartmouthBASIC version and it is currently being coded with Python, using the SLY library.
+This is a BASIC64 interpreter, based on the original DartmouthBASIC version and it includes new instructions that were later introduced in newer versions.
+It was coded with Python, using the SLY library.